jhlee-789/Churn-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/96342048/210169719-76090472-3f67-4bfb-ae8c-30a5f1c70b34.png)

 And when the reality was included in the analysis, we could conclude that higher-income people tend to have cars.

+## 4) Imbalanced Data

+### Concept

+Imbalanced Data is data in which the target class has an uneven distribution of observations.
+The degree of imbalance depends on the proportion of the minority class.
+Imbalanced data could be classified as mild, moderate, or extreme.
+When the proportion of minority class is 20~40% it is mild, at 1~20% it is moderate and when it is less than 1% it is extremely imbalanced.